RainbowMiner/RainbowMiner/README.md

     ./start-screen.sh

 - press `Ctrl+A`, then `d` to detach from screen (imagine you want to disconnect your ssh session)
-- enter `screen -R RainbowMiner` to reconnect to screen
+- use `./show-screen.sh` or enter `screen -R RainbowMiner` to reconnect to screen

 #### 4. Enter basic information